• Skip to primary navigation

 Mincemeat cookie dough topped with dollops of mincemeat before baking.Mincemeat cookies after baking on a parchment-lined sheet pan.

-Before baking these cookies, I highly recommend you use your thumb (or the handle of a wooden spoon) to create an indentation in the top of each cookie.
+Before baking these cookies, I highly recommend you use your thumb (or the handle of a wooden spoon) to create an indentation on the top of each cookie.
 This allows you to stuff a teaspoon of mincemeat onto these cookies, creating a pool when the cookies spread and the mincemeat melts as they bake in the oven.
+If you struggle with cookies baking too flat and thin, read about why cookies spread and also chilling cookie dough.

 A terrazzo board with mincemeat cookies.